||2 weeks ago|

 For a more in-depth discussion, see parts.rst.

 sysa is the first ‘system’ used in live-bootstrap.
 We move to a new system after a reboot, which often occurs after the movement to a new kernel.
 It is run by the seed Linux kernel provided by the user.
-It currently compiles everything.
+It compiles everything we need to be able to compile our own Linux kernel.
+It runs fully in an initramfs and does not rely on disk support in the seed Linux kernel.